⭐️Follow the Stars across the Website for NEW Content⭐️

 Dark yet empowering eclectic frequencies infused with strong melodic vocal acrobatics and story driven dialogue to question and inspire.
 Experimental shades of Metal seamlessly bleed into comedic uncharted soul connecting music delivered by Jade Starr and her many unique musical projects

-From the early days of her 1st band "DESPISED" which blended thrash metal, jazz, funk, pop and death metal, heavily inspired by the bands of that era...
-Mr Bungle, Faith No More, Red Hot Chilli Peppers etc...
+Her first band "DESPISED" blended thrash metal, jazz, funk, pop and death metal – heavily inspired by the bands of that era, such as Mr. Bungle, Faith No More, and Red Hot Chili Peppers.
 Jade's original vocal style and metal stage antics earned glowing press reviews and much success.
-After 3 Demos, 1 unreleased CD, numerous line up changes and 5 years of solid performing "Despised" broke up.
-2019 the Official unreleased Despised Album is Now Available to Purchase & Stream in the Store.
+After 3 demos, 1 unreleased CD, numerous line up changes and 5 years of solid performing, "Despised" broke up.
+The official unreleased Despised album was released in 2018 and is now available to purchase and stream in the Store.

-In 1994 Jade wrote all of the lyrics and music for Melbourne cult band "FILTH" They recorded a demo called "clitoral vision" and became an overnight cult success.
-Inspired by bands like Blood Duster, Napalm Death and Impetigo, FILTH only played 2 shows before Jade ditched the band.
-Filth continue to perform as an underground grindcore band.
+In 1994, Jade wrote all of the lyrics and music for the Melbourne cult band "FILTH".
+They recorded a demo called "clitoral vision" and became an overnight cult success.
+Inspired by bands such as Blood Duster, Napalm Death and Impetigo, FILTH played only two shows before Jade ditched the band.
+Filth continues to perform as an underground grindcore band.

 FMC (Filthy Maggoty Cunt) began as a joke on the heavy metal scene and eventually turned into one of Australia's biggest cult metal band successes.
 FMC's material was quite disturbing to say the least, songs about sexually exploiting animals, Facal kleptomania, child molestation and blatant blasphemy to all minority groups.
 Totally tongue in cheek and riddled with black humour FMC's debut CD "sadomasadisticwankore" featured Jade playing every musical instrument, and vocals bar the drums which were sequenced on a Sony Play station.
 After the CD's release Jade enrolled the services of a few friends and then began solid touring for over 2 years across Australia.
 Reminiscent of bands like Blood Duster, Anal Cunt, Carcass and Clotted Symmetric Sexual Organ, FMC developed more into a mesh of Stand up Comedy, Death Metal Drag Shows and made as many people as they could look more stupid than themselves.
 After 3 years and 3 independent CD releases FMC called it a day......